Food and Fuel

 EQUIPMENT LIST – Food & Fuel

-A NOTE ABOUT FOOD: Food is the only weight in your pack that provides energy, rather than taking it away, so food is not the ideal place to skimp.
-The best way to save weight in your food pack while maintaining energy is to look for calorically dense foods.
-You also want to bring food that is appealing.
-No one is particularly hungry while hiking at 3am, but you must eat to maintain energy, so packing tasty food is important.
-Consider this food list as a general guide that should be tailored towards your body and your trip.
-On longer trips, bring more (and more varied) food.
-On trips with carry-overs (where you will be climbing with your full pack), focus on keeping your food lightweight.
+Consider this food list a general guide that should be tailored towards your body and your trip length.
+On longer trips, bring more food and more variety.
+On trips with carry-overs (where you will be climbing with your full pack), focus on keeping your food lightweight and streamlined.
 On winter trips, focus on foods that don’t freeze or become rock-hard.
-On day trips with shorter approaches, focus on bringing food that is delicious, since weight is less of a consideration.
+A frozen Clifbar isn’t helping anyone stay nourished.
+On day trips with shorter approaches, focus on bringing food that is delicious and probably similar to your day-to-day food.
+Weight is less of a consideration.

-NCMG does not provide food on our trips – we feel that this allows you much more flexibility to accommodate your own preferences and dietary needs while allowing you to learn some food packing and planning skills.
+NCMG does not provide food on our trips – we feel that this allows you much more flexibility to accommodate your own preferences and dietary needs while allowing you to learn and practice some food packing and planning skills.
 We are more than happy to work with you to help you bring the right food and the right amount of food – please contact your guide with any questions.

 BREAKFAST OPTIONS